capta1nseal/sdl2-mandelbrot/README.md

 # SDL2 mandelbrot
-just a little hobby project in which I want to generate a mandelbrot set efficiently
+Just a little hobby project in fractal rendering.

 ## installation
-- requires an installation of SDL2 on your include path, or provide your own and link in Makefile
+- Requires an installation of SDL2 on your include path, or provide your own and link in Makefile.
-- run ´´´make build´´´ to build the project, ´´´make test´´´ to build and instantly test
+- Run ´´´make´´´ from project root to build the project, ´´´make test´´´ to build and instantly test.

 ### status
 - draws shaded mandelbrot set to a display of arbitrary size